-Make this classic bread and butter pudding with our simple and easy step-by-step guide.
-This pudding only takes 45 mins to bake in the oven and is a great way of using up any leftover or stale bread that might be sitting in your bread bin.
+Here’s how to make bread and butter pudding in the easiest, simplest way.
+This classic bread and butter pudding recipe only takes 45 mins to bake in the oven and is a great way of using up any leftover or stale bread that might be sitting in your bread bin.

-Bread and butter puddings have been around for years and this classic recipe has been tried and tested in the Woman’s Weekly kitchen which means it’s one of the best and will never get old.
+Bread and butter puddings have been around for years and this classic recipe has been tried and tested in the goodtoknow kitchen which means it’s one of the best and will never get old.

 Make sure you save this tasty dessert with your very own online recipe book.
 Enjoy!